monasobh/WebDocs-Assignment-Group-1/README.md

 <img src="https://i.ibb.co/zGkkGHV/Color-Palette-Salsa-Swings-Dance-Studio.png" width="250" /> \
 c.)
 Please include the following items on our website:\

-1. XML Data-File: Courses for the course-overview page will be read out of the Courses-List.xml file provided by us
+1. Read the content for our dance courses in the document [webpages-list](website-content/Courses-List.xml) \
 2. SVG Image: The Logo of the studio is a svg file, which should be included in the header of the pages
 3. Audio and Video: